kireyn/BurpSuite101/README.md

 https://chrome.google.com/webstore/detail/user-agent-switcher-for-c/djflhoibgkdhkhhcedjiklpkjnoahfmg?hl=ru

-Use special Browser Profile for testing, this preventing you from leaking your creds.

  # What we are going to play with:

 Hacker101 and OWASP_Juice_Shop_Project